 - an accessible and reliable Wi-Fi network.

 Franklin County Public Health

 Senior Air Quality and Sustainability Specialist

 Mid-Ohio Regional Planning Commission

 Air Quality Index

+The Mid-Ohio Regional Planning Commission (MORPC) monitors the air quality index daily and will issue Air Quality Alerts to warn the public when air pollution levels are high enough to cause unhealthy conditions especially for children, adults who are active outdoors, people with heart or lung diseases (such as asthma and COPD) and older adults.
 Air Quality Alerts are most often issued on very hot and humid days.
 These conditions could also lead to other health risks such as heat exhaustion or heat stroke.
 Read more heat safety tips and information.

 Open burning is any set outdoor fire that does not vent to a chimney or stack.
 Some studies indicate that even small camp fires burning clean wood can emit harmful chemicals.
 Burning "unclean" materials can be even more hazardous.
 For example, when you burn refuse in burn barrels or open piles, the potential cost to your health, your home, your neighbors and your environment far exceeds the price of adequate collection services.
 Protect yourself, your neighbors and your wallet by knowing what you can burn and where.
 For more information on open burning, visit the Ohio Environmental Protection Agency (EPA).
 If you have any questions, or would like to report a suspected open burning incident, contact the Ohio EPA District Office or MORPC.